What Is Ayurveda?… Elements... Doshas...

 Ailments

+What Diseases Does Ayurveda Treat?
 Ayurveda does not treat disease, but rather the energetic imbalance causing the disease.
 It is particularly effective in restoring balance to those suffering from chronic conditions.
 Examples of this include asthma, insomnia, digestive disturbances, headaches, ulcers, skin conditions, depression, high blood pressure, arthritis and menstrual difficulties, to name just a few.
 In addition, for those with no specific noticeable symptoms, Ayurveda helps you to understand the energetic makeup of your own unique body as well as how to maintain your health and well-being so that disease can find no foothold, helping you to stay healthy and balanced for the entirety of your life.

+Treatments What methods are used to restore balance?
+Ayurveda utilizes a truly holistic approach to restore balance, addressing all aspects of one’s being.
+In Ayurveda, body, mind and spirit are interwoven, and all are treated simultaneously.
+This is accomplished through an endless number of healing modalities including (but not limited to): Food programs, herbs, self-massage, aromatherapy, color and sound therapies, yoga, meditation, breathing exercises, and lifestyle adjustments.
+Does Ayurveda replace traditional healing practices?
 Ayurveda and Western medicine can, in fact, compliment each other quite beautifully.
 Ayurveda uses natural processes and methods to restore and maintain health by addressing disease at its root, thereby resulting in a shift to wellness on a fundamental level.
 Ayurvedic practitioners are highly trained in appropriate food choices, herbal formulations, lifestyle adjustments, and a multitude of healing modalities that perfectly compliment Western medicine, picking up where Western medicine often leaves off.
 Ayurveda is complementary to traditional medical practices and does not replace medical diagnosis and treatment.

 Do you provide custom herbal formulas?